galaxyproject/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.md

 # Selection of tissue-specific proteins

-We will start by selecting proteins associated with heart muscle tissue based on experimental data available in HPA
+We will start by selecting proteins associated with heart muscle tissue based on experimental data available from [The Human Protein Atlas](https://www.proteinatlas.org/) (HPA) (Publication: {% cite Uhln2005 %})

 > ### {% icon hands_on %} Hands-on: Build tissue-specific expression dataset based on ImmunoHistoChemistry